sreich/ore-infinium/README.md

 # License
 Code is licensed as MIT, assets are(will be) licensed under permissive asset licenses.
 (CC0 mostly).
 See assets dir for more detailed license info.

-# Contributing and Contact
-Feel free to talk to me on gitter, ask questions, get help, create issues, make patches!